coffee2code/text-replace/readme.txt

 Would have the effect of changing "His majesty" to "Hellos majesty".

-* If you intend to use this plugin to handle smilies, you should probably disable WordPress's default smilie handler.
+* If you intend to use this plugin to handle smilies, you should probably disable WordPress's default smilie handler on the Writing Settings admin page.

 * This plugin is set to filter the_content, the_excerpt, widget_text, and optionally, get_comment_text and get_comment_excerpt.
 Filters from popular plugins such as Advanced Custom Fields (ACF) and Elementor are also handled by default (see FAQ for specifics).
 The filter 'c2c_text_replace_filters' can be used to add or modify the list of filters affected.